 Event Num.
-Umask Value Event Name Definition Description and Comment consume micro-ops front-enc forcing th d by back s are exec d bottlene he front-e end.
+Umask Value Event Name Definition Description and Comment consume micro-op: front-end forcing tl d by back s are exec d bottlene he front-e end.
 The back-end then t uted.
 If the back-end is n cks.
 However, whenever nd to wait until the back- takes these micro-ops, all ot ready to accept micro- we have bottlenecks in tl to micro-ops (uops) and putting them into a micro-op queue to be ocates the required resources.
-When all resources are ready, ops from the front-end, then we do not want to count these as he back-end, we will have allocation unit stalls and eventually ore UOPS.
-This event counts the cycles only when back-end is n.
-CBH 01H RS_FULL_STALL.MEC MEC RS full This event counts the number of cycles the allocation pipe line stalled due to the RS for the MEC cluster is full CBH 1FH RS_FULL_STALL.ALL Any RS full This event counts the number of cycles that the allocation pipe line stalled due to any one of the RS is full to a specific execution (or memory) cluster.
-Each RS has a finite capacity, and it may accumulate UOPS when it is unable to send a UOP to its execution cluster.
-Typical reasons why an RS may fill include, but are not limited to, execution of long latency UOPS like divide, or inability to schedule UOPS due to dependencies, or too many outstanding memory references.
-When the RS becomes full, it is unable to accept more UOPS, and it will stall the allocation pipeline.
-The RS_FULL_STALL.ANY event will be asserted on any cycle when the allocation is stalled for any one of the RSs being full and not for other reasons. (i.e. the allocate pipeline might be stalled for some other reason, but if RS is not full, the RS_FULL_STALL.ANY will not count) The subevents allow discovery of exactly which RS (or RSs) that are full that prevent further allocation.
-CDH 01H CYCLES_DIV_BUSY.AN Y Divider Busy This event counts the number of cycles the divider is busy. dispatche ed UOP.
+When all resources are ready, ops from the front-end, then we do not want to count these as he back-end, we will have allocation unit stalls and eventually nore UOPS.
+This event counts the cycles only when back-end is m.
+CBH 01H RS_FULL_STALL.MEC Mec RS full.
+This event counts the number of cycles the allocation pipe line stalled due to the RS for the MEC cluster is full.
+CBH 1FH RS_FULL_STALL.ALL Any RS full.
+This event counts the number of cycles that the allocation pipe line stalled due to any one of the RS is full. to its exe inability t accept m allocation reason, b are full t ecution clu to schedul hore UOPS n is stalled but if RS is hat prever ster.
+Typical reasons why e UOPS due to dependend , and it will stall the alloca for any one of the RSs be not full, the RS_FULL_ST at further allocation. y an RS may fill include, bu cies, or too many outstan ation pipeline.
+The RS_FU eing full and not for other FALL.ANY will not count) city, and it may accumulate UOPS when it is unable to send a UOP ut are not limited to, execution of long latency UOPS like divide, or ding memory references.
+When the RS becomes full, it is unable to LL_STALL.ANY event will be asserted on any cycle when the reasons. (i.e. the allocate pipeline might be stalled for some other The subevents allow discovery of exactly which RS (or RSs) that CDH 01H CYCLES_DIV_BUSY.AN Y Divider Busy.
+This event counts the number of cycles the divider is busy. dispatche ed UOP.
 Th ne cycles will be counted i t a new divide UOP because it is busy processing a previously or not another divide UOP is waiting to enter the divide unit (from n if the RS is empty.
-E6H 01H BACLEARS.ALL BACLEARS asserted for any branch This event counts the number of baclears for any type of branch.
-E6H 08H BACLEARS.RETURN BACLEARS asserted for return branch This event counts the number of baclears for return branches.
-E6H 10H BACLEARS.COND BACLEARS asserted for conditional branch This event counts the number of baclears for conditional branches.
-E7H 01H MS_DECODED.MS_ENT RY MS Decode starts This event counts the number of times the MSROM starts a flow of UOPS.
+E6H 01H BACLEARS.ALL BACLEARS asserted for any branch.
+This event counts the number of baclears for any type of branch.
+E6H 08H BACLEARS.RETURN BACLEARS asserted for return branch.
+This event counts the number of baclears for return branches.
+E6H 10H BACLEARS.COND BACLEARS asserted for conditional branch.
+This event counts the number of baclears for conditional branches.
+E7H 01H MS_DECODED.MS_ENT RY MS Decode starts.
+This event counts the number of times the MSROM starts a flow of UOPS.

-19.10.1 Performance Monitoring Events for Processors Based on the Airmont Microarchitecture
+19.11.1 Performance Monitoring Events for Processors Based on the Airmont Microarchitecture

 Intel processors based on the Airmont microarchitecture support the same architectural and the non-architectural performance monitoring events as processors based on the Silvermont microarchitecture.
-All of the events listed in Table 19-20 apply.
+All of the events listed in Table 19-24 apply.
 These processors have the CPUID signatures that include 06\4CH.

-19.11 PERFORMANCE MONITORING EVENTS FOR INTEL® ATOMTM PROCESSORS
+19.12 PERFORMANCE MONITORING EVENTS FOR INTEL® ATOMTM PROCESSORS

-Processors based on the Intel® AtomTM microarchitecture support the architectural performance-monitoring events listed in Table 19-1 and fixed-function performance events using fixed counter listed in Table 19-18.
-In addition, they also support the following non-architectural performance-monitoring events listed in Table 19-21.
+Processors based on the Intel® AtomTM microarchitecture support the architectural performance-monitoring events listed in Table 19-1 and fixed-function performance events using fixed counter listed in Table 19-22.
+In addition, they also support the following non-architectural performance-monitoring events listed in Table 19-25.